piraces/gatsby-blog/content/posts/2020-07-04-notifications-new-releases-tech-stack.md

 ![IFTTT Automation](./images/notifications-new-releases-tech-stack/ifttt_automation.png)

-Other options could be to watch a Twitter account and send it to our mail, setup an RSS feed of a Twitter account updates which contains certain words (like "release"), and other workflows you could imagine.
+Other options could be to watch a Twitter account and send it to our mail, set up an RSS feed of a Twitter account updates which contains certain words (like "release"), and other workflows you could imagine.

 Personally, I have not found a project whose releases I couldn't track.